 Mr Bloom smiled joylessly on Ringsend road.
 Wallace Bros: the bottleworks: Dodder bridge."
 (U6.51)

 "Richie Goulding and the legal bag.
 Goulding, Collis and Ward he calls the firm.
 His jokes are getting a bit damp.
-Great card he was."
+Great card he was. .
+Waltzing in Stamer street with Ignatius Gallaher on a Sunday morning, the landlady's two hats pinned on his head.
+Out on the rampage all night.
+Beginning to tell on him now: that backache of his, I fear.
+Wife ironing his back."
 (U6.56)

 The Eton suit consists of a short ('bum-freezer') jacket with a broad starched collar.
 Originally the uniform of the younger boys of Eton College (boys taller than 5'4" wore a tailcoat), it become a widespread juvenile fashion.
 The uniform gradually evolved during the 19c., with the jacket initially blue then black.
 By the Edwardian era, boys from respectable families almost invariably had an Eton suit as their Sunday best.
 Many private schools adopted 'Etons' as the everyday dress of younger pupils.